SAP-samples/cloud-cf-feature-flags-sample/README.md

 ### 16. Enable the String Feature Flag

 1. Open the `Feature Flags Dashboard` as described [here](#accessing-the-feature-flags-dashboard).
-2. Enable the string feature flag using the switch in the **Active** column.
+2. Enable the string feature flag using the switch in the **Enabled** column.

 ### 17. Verify that the String Feature Flag is Enabled